Nacho114/cfg/.config/nvim/cheatsheet.md

 (can use tab for autocomplete).
 - git reflog            -> reference log shows branch changes

+- git show LOCATION -> if LOCATION == HEAD, shows last commit, HEAD^, previous, HEAD^^, before preious..., can also use LOCATION == 48fbfe6, if 48fbfe6 is a commit.

 ## Pop-shell

 - Super-m -> toggle between max-min size of window